 Understanding anxiety can be difficult if you don’t experience it often or intensely.
 Because it manifests in different ways, trying to support someone whose life is impacted by anxiety can be a challenge.

-You can support your loved one by educating yourself on the causes, symptoms, and treatment.
+You can support your loved one by learning more about anxiety’s causes, symptoms, and treatment.
 However, the holidays can be a difficult time for someone living with anxiety or depression.
 No matter how the person in your life experiences anxiety, these holiday gift ideas will show you care and can help them manage their mental health.

 When we express gratitude, a few different things happen within us.
 The more we practice gratitude, the more we adopt this mindset.
 Our tendency to feel grateful strengthens.
 Identifying what we are grateful for puts things into perspective.
 Instead of going down a rabbit hole of negativity or worry, we can see the full picture of our lives.